Abandoned & Little-Known Airfields:

 This is yet another one of the large number of vanished little airports which used to surround Philadelphia.

-as it was not depicted on the 1945 NY Sectional Chart (courtesy of Norman Freed).
+as it was not depicted on the 1943 USGS topo map,

-The earliest depiction of Warrington Airfield which has been located is the 1947 NY Sectional Chart.
+The earliest depiction of Warrington Airfield which has been located was on the January 1947 NY Sectional Chart.

 According to Ken Samen (Vice Chairman Warrington Township Historic Commission),